slact/nchan/README.md

 Note that `nchan_redis_pass` implies `nchan_use_redis on;`, and that this setting is *not* inherited by nested locations.

 When connecting several Nchan servers to the same Redis server (or cluster), the servers **must have their times synced up**.
 Failure to do so may result in missing and duplicated messages.

+See the [details page](https://nchan.slact.net/details#using-redis) for more information on using Redis.

 <!-- tag:redis -->